manjeetsharma0796/surveysage/README.md

 yarn install
 npm install

-Add this token as manually into your wallet
+Add this token as manually into your wallet OPENCT

-Contract Address = 0x974439E48b5C69072c6ebD9796CD617679F4B17a
+Contract Address = 0xDA43Ac0F6301e8f69a3D65Ae26C7C7948244a346

 ------------

-# About Project (Build on Scroll Test Chain)
+# About Project (Build on Opencampus Chain)

-- PollPulse is a dynamic token-based polling platform build on scroll network that rewards users for sharing their valuable opinions.
+- Surveysage is a dynamic token-based polling platform build on opencampus network that rewards users for sharing their valuable opinions.

-- With PollPulse, users can earn tokens by participating in polls and contributing their insights.
+- With surveysage, users can earn tokens by participating in polls and contributing their insights.

 - Not only can users voice their opinions, but they also have the power to create their own polls, engaging the community and driving discussions on topics that matter to them.

-- PollPulse combines the excitement of token rewards with the satisfaction of influencing decisions, making it a vibrant hub for interactive and meaningful polling. 🤌🔥🔥
+- Combines the excitement of token rewards with the satisfaction of influencing decisions, making it a vibrant hub for interactive and meaningful polling. 🤌🔥🔥